 IDLab-MEDIA

-IEEE GEM 24 - Perceptual Hashing Using Multimodal AI Models
+IEEE GEM 24 - Perceptual Hashing Using Pretrained Vision Transformers

 The rapid evolution of digital image circulation has necessitated robust techniques for image identification and comparison, particularly for sensitive applications such as detecting Child Sexual Abuse Material (CSAM) and preventing the spread of harmful content online.